roastedbread1/sph-solver/readme.md

 current issue:
-1. Particles arent visible before simulation started
+1. Particles arent visible before the simulation starts
 2. particle generation needs improvement
 3. particles never settle, when and if they do they dont stack on top of each other
 4. the whole simulation is not scaled properly, especially the smoothing radius to model size ratio